 4. Muscle Weakness

 Temporary weakness of nearby muscles is the most feared side effect.
-They can even become paralyzed!
+They can even become paralyzed.
 However, this won’t last forever.
-It typically subsides within a few weeks or months.
-The strength of the Botox injections – and where you get it from.
+It typically subsides within a few weeks or months, depending on the strength of the Botox injections – and where you get it from.
 Very rarely, the toxin can spread through blood to muscles away from the injection site and weaken or paralyze them.
 This happens mostly because of an error during injecting it, which is why it is essential to get your Botox injection at a reliable place.9 10

 5. Flu-Like Symptoms